initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: initKmix Algorithm

-The proposed method \textit{initKmeans} run Ahmad and Dey's K-mean-based algorithm \cite{AmirLipika2007} $m$ times for a dataset (with $n$ data points) to create $m$ clustering results corresponding to each $m$ attributes.
-The complexity of Ahmad and Dey's algorithm is $O(m^2n + m^2S^3 + pn(Km_r + Km_cS))$ where $p$ is the number of iterations and $S$ is the average number of distinct categorical values.
-Hence, for $m$ number of runs, the complexity is $O(m(m^2n + m^2S^3 + pn(Km_r + Km_cS)))$.
-Then these $m$ clustering results are combined to get a clustering result.
-These results are combined by using HyperGraph Partitioning Algorithm (complexity \textit{$O(nkm)$} ) or Meta-CLustering Algorithm (complexity \textit{$O(nk^2m^2)$}) \cite{Strehl}.
-This clustering result is used as an initial partition to run Ahmad and Dey's algorithm to obtain final clustering results.
-Hence, the total complexity when clustering results are combined with HyperGraph Partitioning Algorithm is
+The \textit{initKmeans} algorithm run the KMCMD algorithm \citep{AmirLipika2007} $m$ times for a dataset (with $n$ data points) to create $m$ clustering results corresponding to each $m$ attributes.
+The complexity of the KMCMD algorithm is $O(m^2n + m^2S^3 + pn(km_r + km_cS))$ where $p$ is the number of iterations and $S$ is the average number of distinct categorical values.
+Hence, for $m$ number of runs, the complexity is $O(m(m^2n + m^2S^3 + pn(km_r + km_cS)))$.
+Then these $m$ clustering results are combined to obtain a clustering result.
+These results are combined using HyperGraph partitioning algorithm (complexity \textit{$O(nkm)$} ) or Meta-CLustering algorithm (complexity \textit{$O(nk^2m^2)$}) \citep{Strehl}.
+This clustering result is used as an initial partition to run the KMCMD algorithm.
+Hence, the total complexity when clustering results are combined with: